sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.md

 CPU: Intel(R) Core(TM)2 Duo CPU E8500 @ 3.16GHz
 RAM: 8 GB
  }}}
- for a 5000x5000 identity matrix, the new improved time would be about 2.46 seconds.
+ for a 5000x5000 identity matrix, the previous time was 11.94s and the new improved time would be about 2.46s.

  * Optimize transpose for integer and rational dense matrices (Yann Laigle-Chapuy) -- New methods {{{transpose()}}} and {{{antitranspose()}}} for the classes {{{sage.matrix.matrix_integer_dense.Matrix_integer_dense}}} and {{{sage.matrix.matrix_rational_dense.Matrix_rational_dense}}}.
 The new method {{{transpose()}}} returns the transpose of an integer (respectively rational) dense matrix without changing the original matrix itself.
 In addition, the new method {{{antitranspose()}}} returns the antitranspose of an integer (respectively rational) matrix, leaving the original matrix unchanged.